JamesWRC/MDT_Lite/README.md

 # Images <a name = "images"></a>

+## Note: your verion of MDT_Lite may be different to the file in the images below

 <img src="https://i.imgur.com/78FXJtS.png" alt="Project image1" width="1000" height="100">

 Easily run the program with the command above.